2019 New Plays Festival

 The festival kicks off with a benefit on Tuesday evening June 4 at 7:30 P.M. with The Glass House by June Finfer.
 The benefit featuring refreshments, a festival pass, a raffle and a silent auction. $25 benefit tickets can be ordered in advance through Brown Paper Tickets at www.brownpapertickets.com

-All other evenings for the festival begin at 7:30 P.M.
-Admission to each evening is $10 to the non-profit Chicago Writers Bloc.
+All evenings for the festival the admission is $10 to the non-profit Chicago Writers Bloc.
 A flexible festival pass for $40 covers one admission to all the plays in the festival or 10 admissions to one or more at a time.
 Tickets at the door or at Brown Paper Tickets.

 Valet Parking for City Lit Theater after 6 P.M. at Francescas Restaurant at Bryn Mawr and Winthrop for $10.

 Tuesday June 4

 WRITERS BLOC BENEFIT NIGHT - $25 - Refreshments, raffle, silent auction